Related Code of Conduct

 Instances of unacceptable behavior can be brought to the attention of the project administrator(s) who may take any action as outlined in the Consequences section below.
 However, making a report to a project administrator is not considered an ‘official report’ to UCAR.

-Instances of unacceptable behavior may also be reported directly to UCAR via UCAR's Harassment Reporting and Complaint Procedure or anonymously through UCAR's EthicsPoint Hotline.
+Instances of unacceptable behavior may also be reported directly to UCAR pursuant to UCAR’s Harassment Reporting and Complaint Procedure, or anonymously through UCAR’s EthicsPoint Hotline.

 Complaints received by UCAR will be handled pursuant to the procedures outlined in UCAR’s Harassment Reporting and Complaint Procedure.
 Complaints to UCAR will be held as confidential as practicable under the circumstances, and retaliation against a person who initiates a complaint or an inquiry about inappropriate behavior will not be tolerated.

-Any contributor can use these reporting methods even if they are not directly affiliated with UCAR.
-The Frequently Asked Questions (FAQ) page for reporting is here: https://operations.ucar.edu/procedures/hr/reporting-faqs.
+Any Contributor can use these reporting methods even if they are not directly affiliated with UCAR.
+The Frequently Asked Questions (FAQ) page for reporting is here.

-All UCAR-managed projects are required to adopt this Contributor Code of Conduct.
+All UCAR managed projects are required to adopt this Contributor Code of Conduct.
 Adoption is assumed even if not expressly stated in the repository.
-Projects should fill in sections where prompted with project-specific information, including, project name, email addresses, adoption date, etc. There is one section below marked Optional, which may not apply to a given project.
+Projects should fill in sections where prompted with project-specific information, including, project name and adoption date.

-This Code of Conduct was originally adapted from the Contributor Covenant, version 1.4, available at [Contributor-Covenant](http://contributor-covenant.org/version/1/4).
+This Code of Conduct was originally adapted from the Contributor Covenant, version 1.4.
 We then aligned it with the UCAR Participant Code of Conduct, which also borrows from the American Geophysical Union (AGU) Code of Conduct.
 The UCAR Participant Code of Conduct applies to both UCAR employees as well as participants in activities run by UCAR.
-We modified the Scope section with the django project description, and we added Publication Ethics from the NGEET/FATES project.
-The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at [Enter DOI link name] (the date that it was adopted by this project was [Enter date adopted]).
-When responding to complaints UCAR HR and ODEI will do so based on the latest published version.
+The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at https://doi.org/10.5065/6w2c-a132.
+The date that it was adopted by this project was [Enter date adopted].
+When responding to complaints, UCAR HR and ODEI will do so based on the latest published version.
 Therefore, any project-specific changes should follow the Process for Changes section above.